Janet Heidinger Kafka Prize

 The Kafka Prize Winner for Fiction Published in 2014

-The 2013 Recipient of the Janet Heidinger Kafka Prize for Fiction by an American Woman is Ru Freeman for her novel, On Sal Mal Lane.
+This year's recipient of the Janet Heidinger Kafka Prize for Fiction is Jacinda Townsend, for her novel Saint Monkey.

 Meet the author!

-On Thursday, October 23, 2014 Freeman will visit Rochester for a reading and award ceremony, followed by an hors d’oeuvres reception and book signing in the Welles-Brown Room of the Rush Rhees Library at the University of Rochester.
+On Tuesday, October 27, 2015 Townsend will visit Rochester for a reading and award ceremony, followed by an hors d’oeuvres reception and book signing in the Hawkins-Carlson Room of the Rush Rhees Library at the University of Rochester.
 The event begins at 5:00pm.
 Books will be available for purchase, provided by the Barnes and Noble Campus Bookstore.
+Free parking is available in Library Lot.

 About the Award